 - Inviting/welcoming visitors to an official BBYO activity without permission of staff;

-Engaging in any of the following behaviors during a BBYO meeting or program will typically result in CONSEQUENCES COMMENSURATE WITH THE SITUATION:
+Engaging in any of the following behaviors during a BBYO meeting, program, or related social media will typically result in CONSEQUENCES COMMENSURATE WITH THE SITUATION:

 - Use of vulgar language and/or inappropriate gestures;

 - Inability to follow BBYO program rules including tardiness/absence from scheduled activities without prior approval from staff, not treating others with respect, not wearing proper attire, not displaying an official BBYO nametag, etc.;

 - Carrying or displaying toy weapons;